BKWLD/vue-tooltip/README.md

 # Vue Tooltip

 A component that renders a `button.tooltip-btn`.
-Clicking the button reveals a floating `.tooltip-panel` with the slotted contents positioned with (Floating UI)[https://floating-ui.com/].
+Clicking the button reveals a floating `.tooltip-panel` with the slotted contents positioned with [Floating UI](https://floating-ui.com/).

 ## Props

 * `placement`: Tooltip panel's placement relative to the tooltip button.
 Can be "top", "bottom", "left", "right".
 Optionally append any value with "-start" or "-end".
 Default: "right-start"
-* (offset)[https://floating-ui.com/docs/autoUpdate]: Number.
+* [offset](https://floating-ui.com/docs/autoUpdate): Number.
 Pixel distance between .tooltip-btn and .tooltip-panel.
 Default: 10.
 * `ariaLabel`: Determines .tooltip-btn's aria-label attribute.
 Default: "More Information"
 * `openOnMount`: When true, tooltip is open on mount.
 Default: false.
 * `transition`: String.
 Override the `.tooltip-panel` vue transition.
 Default: "panel".
-* (autoUpdate)[https://floating-ui.com/docs/autoUpdate]: Boolean.
+* [autoUpdate](https://floating-ui.com/docs/autoUpdate): Boolean.
 Adds scroll and resize listeners that will attempt to re-position the tooltip panel so that it doesn't go off the viewport edges.
 Default: `true`.
-* (flip)[https://floating-ui.com/docs/flip]: True, false, or options object.
+* [flip](https://floating-ui.com/docs/flip): True, false, or options object.

 ## Usage (Simple)